Knit these beautiful, free shawl knitting patterns fast with bulky yarn for a warm and comforting shawl that makes a great gift and/or charity project

 Are you ready to knit a hug for someone in need, fast?
 Read on!

-Lala’s Simple Shawl: The name says it all; this is a simple pattern that even a beginner can knit and enjoy.
+- Why you’ll want to: The name says it all!
+This is a simple pattern that even a beginner can knit and enjoy.
 As an added bonus, it looks great in both solid-colored and variegated yarn.

-Simple Yet Effective Shawl: If you’re looking for a shawl you can complete in a weekend, look no further than this incredibly simple pattern.
+- Why you’ll want to: If you’re looking for a shawl you can complete in a weekend, look no further than this pattern.
+It’s a triangular shawl with alternating rows of garter and stockinette stitch.
+It couldn’t be simpler!

 Now there’s no more need to shy away from comfort shawl knitting because of the time involved.
 With one of these beautiful free shawl knitting patterns, you can give anyone a knitted hug in no time!